Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 While the warm donuts are cooling, make the glaze.

-In a small saucepan over medium heat combine the butter and maple syrup.
+Combine the butter and maple syrup in a small saucepan over medium heat.
 Let the butter melt into the syrup, stirring occasionally.
 When the melted butter has combined with the syrup, let it simmer for around 30 seconds.
-Take it off the heat and add in the powdered sugar, cinnamon, and milk.
+Take it off the heat and add powdered sugar, cinnamon, and milk.
 Stir until smooth.

 Pour the mixture into a shallow bowl for easy dipping.